- Parks and Facilities

 About this Facility

 Celebrating over 75 years, the Harvey Milk Photo Center is the oldest and largest community wet darkroom in the United States.
-We also offer a full Digital Lab at our facility to our members.
+The Harvey Milk Photo Center operates one of the largest operational public black and white photo darkrooms in the United States, with 35 enlarging stations in a 1700 sq ft room.
+We also offer a full Digital Lab at our facility to our members providing film scanning and digital printing services.

 The facility's library and photo processing lab are named in honor of renowned local photographer David Johnson, whose photography captured the daily life of San Francisco African Americans in the Fillmore District—from the neighborhood’s heyday in the 1940s and 1950s through the Civil Rights movement in the 1960s.